 With all the complexities of running your own coffee business, shopping around for the best point of sale (POS) system can seem like a nightmare.
-Who has time to compare contracts when you need to train new staff, deal with deliveries, cup some new beans, clean the floor, clean your equipment, and do 8,947,239,589 other things?
+In all honesty, the use of a POS system comes in handy in pretty much any industry.
+From running a restaurant, to even running a medical marijuana business, the use of something similar to a dispensary pos system can make running a business a lot smoother, can save you a lot of time and money too Who has time to compare contracts when you need to train new staff, deal with deliveries, cup some new beans, clean the floor, clean your equipment, and do 8,947,239,589 other things?

 The thing is, payment processing is confusing, it’s complicated – but it’s everywhere.
 If you don’t accept card, you’ll lose sales.
 At the same time, that’s not a reason to settle for a deal that doesn’t suit your business.
 Payment processing should make your life easier, not harder.